dynatrace-oss/koney/README.md

   - `matchLabels`: a map of key-value pairs.
   - `matchExpressions`: a list of label selector requirements evaluated as a logical AND operation. **(not implemented yet)**

 - `containerSelector`: selects the container(s) in the matched pods or deployments where the trap is deployed.
+  - if this field is prepended by `regex:`, the rest of the string will represent a regular expression matched with go [regexp](https://golang.org/s/re2syntax) library.
+  - if the field is prepended by "glob:", then this is a filesystem-style regex, as described in go [filepath.Match](https://pkg.go.dev/path/filepath#Match) library
-It supports the same pattern syntax as [`regexp`](https://github.com/google/re2/wiki/Syntax).
-The default value is empty, which means that the trap is deployed in all containers in the matched pods.
+  - if it is empty, the trap is deployed in all containers in the matched pods.
+  - otherwise, the name of the container will be compared exactly.

+  The default value is empty.

 🧪 For example, the following `match` field selects all pods in the `koney` namespace, and all pods with the label `demo.koney/honeytoken: "true"`: